grdlo/Template-NodeJS-API/README.md

 ## Installation

-For using this project, please execute in terminal the following commands
+To use  this project, please execute in terminal the following commands

 ```Bash
 # Clone the template